lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 # Use in CMS

 \[EDNOTE: The convention in LAMPS is to specify algorithms and their CMS conventions in separate documents.
-Here we have presented them in the same document, but this section has been written so that it can easily be moved to a standalone document.\]
+Here we have presented them in the same document, but this section has been written so that it can easily be moved to a stand-alone document.\]

 Composite Signature algorithms MAY be employed for one or more recipients in the CMS signed-data content type [RFC5652].